Viewing a network device

 The vendor of the discovered OS (for example, Cisco).

-The full list of information fields that can be displayed in the Infrastructure group for a network device object are detailed in the following table.
+The following table lists information fields that can be displayed in the Infrastructure group for a network device object.

 Provides the following details for each network interface: